 As implied above, it's illegal to bring coca tea to the United States, unless it's decocainized.
 While it has been saddled with that stipulation, the general regard for importing coca tea or leaves is that it's illegal in the United States and most other countries.
 The only countries where coca tea is legal are Argentina, Bolivia, Colombia, Ecuador, and Peru.

 Many have noted the similarities between coca tea, which isn't actually a tea but a tisane, and Japanese green tea, particularly Sencha.
-If you get a cup of coca tea, you'll be sipping something yellowish-green and warm, the same if you get a cup of green tea.
+If you get a cup of coca tea, you'll be sipping something yellowish-green and warm; the same is true if you get a cup of green tea.
 Flavor-wise, the two share a hint of grassy taste, thanks to the chlorophyll in the leaves.

 As mentioned, coca tea is not an actual tea since it doesn't have any tea leaves.
-(Check out my video - what is tea?)
+(Check out my video, What is Tea?)
 This doesn't mean that the Peruvians are making do with coca for lack of real tea.
 They do have crops of Camellia Sinensis on their land.
 Back in 1895, Cuzco senator Benjamin de la Torre suggested growing tea locally since cocoa, coffee, and cane liquor were costly.
-In 1913, he got Peruvian consul to Japan Francisco Loaysa to import 120 lbs of seeds from Yokohama.
+In 1913, he got Peruvian consul Francisco Loaysa to import 120 lbs. of seeds from Yokohama.
 They arrived on the Anyo Maru steamboat, and the senator planted them on his farm in the La Convención Valley, where the resulting plants thrived.

 It might seem incredible to find a Japanese crop growing on the other side of the globe, but it is not as far-fetched as it may appear.
 There are Japanese families that have been in Peru since the 19th century.
 So it's no wonder Nikkei, the harmonious fusion of Peruvian and Japanese cuisines, is a deeply entrenched element of Peru's eating culture.